Divar: Feast of Our Lord Redeemer

 The feast of the Miraculous Image of Our Lord Redeemer (Konkani: Jezu Soddvonnarachi Ojeapanchi Imaj) is celebrated every year at Piedade, Divar' in the month of November on a Sunday closest to 18 November.
 The traditional feast is celebrated by one of the village families and draws devotees from all over Goa.

 The image is said to have been brought by late Ferrão of Goltim, from Europe and was kept in his house which has today become the chapel.

 Churches

 Church of Our Lady of Compassion, Piedade

 The Church of Our Lady of Compassion is located in the village of Piedade; which though small, is one of the island's largest villages, that has great panoramic views.
 The church which was designed by a Goan priest is known to be the first Christian structure erected here and is a charismatic building dating from the early 1500s.

-The Our Lady of Compassion church atop a hill is situated at the site of an ancient Hindu temple which is believed to have been destroyed in the late 15th century by the Muslims.
-Masonry of this temple was seen by Albuquerque from his ship in 1515 when he returned to Goa for the last time was incorporated into the church, as easy building material.
-However, archaeological studies have concluded that a temple had never existed on the site.
+Archaeological studies have concluded that a temple had never existed on the site.